-Goal A: To establish and maintain Statewide Homeland Security Specialized Response Teams, to include the Search and Rescue Task Force, the Law Enforcement Support

-Task Force, and the Bomb Squads.
+Goal A: Expand Statewide Homeland Security Specialized Response Teams, to include the Search and Rescue Task Force, the Law Enforcement Support Task Force, and the Bomb Squads.

-Objective A.1: To organize, equip, train, and exercise locally staffed, statewide FEMA-Typed homeland security specialized response teams incorporating law enforcement, fire service, and emergency management disciplines.
+Objective A.1: To organize, equip, train, and exercise locally staffed, statewide homeland security specialized response teams incorporating law enforcement, fire service, and emergency management disciplines.
 These response teams are staffed from county emergency management agencies, fire, sheriffs, and police departments from across the state.
 Participating agencies designate select individuals to staff the various homeland security response teams.
 These individuals receive the required specialized training and exercise, developmental skill-set certifications and credentialing requirements.
 It is the goal of these resources to increase exercises and training by two percent.

-Outcome: Specialized response teams will increase capabilities to respond to incidents at no cost to local, state, tribal, and federal agencies.

-A1.1 Strategy: To provide federal funds via grants to task forces.

-Output: Provide immediate specialized response support to our greatest threats and hazards as identified in Mississippi's Threat, Hazard, Identification Risk Assessment

-Efficiency: The needed equipment and training for response to incidents in comparison to not having special response teams Explanatory: People, property, and assets saved due to the abilities of these special response teams
+- Outcome: Specialized response teams will increase capabilities to respond to incidents at no cost to local, state, tribal, and federal agencies. - A1.1 Strategy: Provide federal funds via grants to task forces. - Output:Provide immediate specialized response support to the greatest threats and hazards as identified in Mississippi's Threat, Hazard, Identification Risk AssessmentEfficiency:The equipment needed, and training needed for response to incidents in comparison to not having special response teams to support statewide efforts. - Explanatory: People, property, and assets saved due to the abilities of these special response teams.

-Program 2: Mississippi Cyber Unit
+Program 2: Mississippi Cyber Unit (MCU)

-Goal A: Create the Mississippi Cyber Unit (MCU).
+Goal A: Support and Expansion of the MCU.

 Objective A.1.
-Utilize state and federal funds to create and establish a Mississippi Cyber Unit.
+Utilize state and federal funds to support and expand the MCU.